syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 You can add the `EmojiPicker` tool to the toolbar of the Rich Text Editor by utilizing the `toolbarSettings` [items](../api/rich-text-editor/toolbarSettings/#items) property.

-To customize the emojis in the Rich Text Editor, you can utilize the following list of options available in the [`emojiPickerSettings`]
+The [emojiPickerSettings](../api/rich-text-editor/emojiPickerSettings/) property allows for easy customization of emojis in the Rich Text Editor.

 ```ts